zkhan122/Eval-Foundation-Models-DiabeticRetinopathy-Grading/README.md

 Examples include ChatGPT, BERT, CLIP, Stable Diffusion.

-Aim: To evaluate the performance of retinal-specific foundation models such as RETFound , FLAIR and others for the downstream task of diabetic retinopathy severity grading.
+Aim: To evaluate the performance of retinal-specific foundation models such as RETFound (fundus specific), UrFound (retina specific) & CLIP (general) for the downstream task of diabetic retinopathy severity grading.